free shipping on orders over $49

 Nettle’s leaves and root contains a list of nutrients, such as vitamins A, C, K, and several B vitamins.
 Not only does it contain vitamins, but it also has all of the essential amino acids, calcium, iron, folic acid, and so much more.
 Nettle has been known to be a natural galactagogue, a product or herb that supports breast milk production.
 To learn more about nettle as a galactagogue, read our blog!

 Why You Might Find it Helpful: A cornerstone of lactation is proper nutrition.
 Because nettle is such as nutrient-rich herb, it can be advantageous as a natural galactagogue.
 Motherlove specifically uses this herb in many of our oral supplement products for its essential vitamins and minerals necessary to keep the body healthy during lactation.

-A secondary reason why Motherlove chooses to use nettle in our supplements, such as More Milk, More Milk Plus line, More Milk Special Blend line, More Milk Moringa, and Balancing Blend (Exclusively sold on Amazon), is due to its iron and chlorophyll-rich content.
+A secondary reason why Motherlove chooses to use nettle in our supplements, such as More Milk, More Milk Plus line, More Milk Special Blend line, and More Milk Moringa due to its iron and chlorophyll-rich content.
 Nettle has been known to naturally oxygenate the blood, which, in some cases, can fight postpartum fatigue.

 What It Looks Like: Nettle has dark green serrated leaves and short hairs that cause burning and blistering when touched.
 It grows in moist soil usually near streams and ditches.
 Nettle is an edible plant, which means most of it can be harvested, dried, and cooked.